Utopía (Romeo Santos album): Promotion and tour

 To promote the album, Santos performed a single concert in the United States at the MetLife Stadium in East Rutherford, New Jersey in front of 80,000 fans on September 21, 2019.
 It broke the record for the biggest audience to attend the venue, surpassing U2.
 It was later announced that Santos would embark on a tour of the Dominican Republic called Utopia: La Gira del Pueblo, with Santos explaining that the tour would visit cities he had not previously performed in.
 The tour consisted of 15 free concerts in 15 different towns and cities between November and December 2019.

 In December 2019, Santos announced a reunion tour with Aventura called the Inmortal Tour.
 It was the band's first American tour since 2009, when they held their tour in support of The Last.

 Commercial performance

 The album was a commercial success across the United States, Latin America and Europe.

 In the United States, the album debuted atop the Billboard Top Latin Albums and Top Tropical Albums charts, becoming Santos' fifth consecutive number-one album on both charts.
 The album debuted at number eighteen on the Billboard 200, selling 24,000 units in its first week, making it the biggest first week sales of a Latin album released in 2019.
-On August 20, 2020, the album was certified five-times platinum (Latin) for moving 300,000 units in the United States.
+On April 2, 2024, the album was certified eleven-times platinum (Latin) for moving 660,000 units in the United States.